GreenBMGO/Char-Counter/README.md

 ```
 cd your directory
 ```
-Then start the char counter file
+Then start the message length file
 ```
-node chat-counter.js
+node message-length.js
 ```
 Then enter your message and press Enter
 Ik its useles